zimmertr/Better-Lighter-Pack/README.md

 ## Summary

-I was frustrated with https://ligherpack.com so I made this.
+I was frustrated with https://ligherpack.com so I made this CLI tool.
 Your exported ligherpack CSVs should be compatible.

 <hr>